 A tennis team will be permitted to play no more than 24 matches during the season.
 This does not include CIF Playoff matches.
 Tournament(matches) using any format WILL count against the 24 match limit.

-All league competition for entries must end on or before the Friday prior to the first playoff date.
-For girls October 27 and for boys April 26.
-Schools may compete until Saturday in non-league contests.
-For the girls' teams October 28 and for the boys' teams April 27.
+All competition must end on or before the Wednesday prior to the first playoff date.
+For girls October 30 and for boys April 30.

-QUESTION: Will contest(s) played after the completion of league play and/or submission of league entries impact seeding or rankings?
+<>QUESITON: Are contest(s) at any level allowed after the submission of league entries?